- Isn’t it hard to be vegan?

 - Cows need to be milked, don’t they?
 We’re doing them a favor.

-It’s easier than you could possibly think!
+It’s probably much easier than you think!

 Let’s be honest.
 If you grew up eating meat, milk, and eggs in almost every meal, the idea of going vegan certainly seems hard—maybe even impossible!

 But most vegans discover the switch is far easier than they ever imagined.
 All you have to do is focus on crowding out animal-based foods rather than cutting them out.
 That is, don’t eliminate a meat, dairy, or egg product from your diet until you’ve found two or three great new vegan foods than can take its place.
 When you focus on crowding rather than cutting, you eliminate all feelings of strain and sacrifice.
 Your diet actually becomes more interesting, varied, and delicious as you fill it with more and more vegan foods.

 - Remember that you’re not the first person to do this, so you don’t have to figure it all out by yourself.
 Invest in a vegan guidebook, which can provide invaluable pointers while making your journey quicker and easier.
 But I Could Never Go Vegan is a great choice because it’s nicely written, full of recipes, and has gorgeous full-color food photography throughout.
 The Ultimate Vegan Guide is likewise loaded with helpful advice, and costs just 99 cents on Kindle (plus, you can read the first edition for free on Vegan.com.)

 - Visit your closest natural foods store, and buy at least ten vegan products you’ve never before tried.

 - Buy a few basic vegan cookbooks.
 We highly recommend Quick-Fix Vegan and Everyday Happy Herbivore as two perfect cookbooks for aspiring vegans.

 - Visit Yelp.com and do a search for Vegan to see what vegan-friendly restaurants are in your area.